trishoolamohan2311-creator/columbia-asia-hospital-analytics/README.md

 ## Project Overview

-A hospital analytics project developed for Columbia Asia Hospital to analyze patient activity, department performance, doctor revenue, waiting time, patient satisfaction, and revenue trends.
+A hospital analytics project that was created for Columbia Asia Hospital to analyze patient activity, department performance, doctor revenue, waiting time, patient satisfaction and the revenue trends.

-The project combines SQL analysis with Power BI to transform hospital data into interactive dashboards and business recommendations for hospital management.
+The project consists of two parts: SQL analysis and Power BI; that is, in the first part, the hospital data is transformed into dashboards and business recommendations for the hospital management by using Power BI.

 ---

 ## Business Objectives

-The analysis focuses on:
+The analysis is based on the following:

-- Monitoring hospital-wide KPIs and operational performance
-- Understanding patient demographics and department-wise visit patterns
+- Hospital-wide KPI monitoring and operational performance Knowing the demographics of the patients and patient flow by department.Knowing patients' demographics and department-wise visits.
-- Evaluating doctor revenue contribution and performance
+Assessing DRC and performance of doctors
-- Analyzing department-wise revenue and waiting time
+- Revenue analysis by departments and waiting time analysis
-- Understanding the relationship between waiting time and patient satisfaction
+- Knowledge of the association between wait time and patient satisfaction.
-- Identifying staffing and operational improvement opportunities
+- Opportunities for staffing and operational improvements identified
-- Developing targeted discount strategies based on patient segments
+- Identifying patient segments & implementing tailored discounting strategies

 ---

 ## Methodology

-The project followed a structured analytics workflow:
+The project was structured to use the following analytics workflow:

-**Data Preparation → SQL Analysis → Power BI Dashboard → Insights → Recommendations**
+Data Preparation → SQL Analysis → Power BI Dashboard → Insights → Recommendations

 ### Data Preparation

-- Cleaned and prepared hospital data for analysis
+- Cleared hospital data and made it ready for analysis.
-- Standardized data formats and fields
+- Comprehend the data and its format.
-- Prepared data for SQL and Power BI analysis
+- Created data to be analysed in SQL and Power BI

 ### SQL Analysis

-SQL was used to analyze:

-- Department-wise patient visits and performance
+The following data was analyzed using SQL:

+The department-wise visits to patients and performance was done.Visits to patients and performance was done department wise.
 - Top revenue-generating doctors
 - Doctor gender distribution
 - Patient gender ratios